Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Introduction

 \section{Introduction}

-Code agents are increasingly used as effective paradigm for resolving software issues, where Large Language Models (LLMs)~\cite{openai_gpt52_systemcard_2025,deepseek_reasoner_doc_2025,chen2024promise} are integrated into scaffold of tools and interaction protocols to edit real repositories, invoke tools, and attempt to resolve issues end-to-end~\cite{yang2024sweagent, orwall2024moatless,wang2024openhands,trae2025agent,hong2023metagpt,qian2024chatdev,ehrlich2025codemonkeys,xia2024agentless}.
+Code agents increasingly tackle software issues by combining Large Language Models (LLMs)~\cite{openai_gpt52_systemcard_2025,deepseek_reasoner_doc_2025,chen2024promise} with tools and interaction protocols that let them edit real repositories, invoke tools, and attempt end-to-end issue resolution~\cite{yang2024sweagent, orwall2024moatless,wang2024openhands,trae2025agent,hong2023metagpt,qian2024chatdev,ehrlich2025codemonkeys,xia2024agentless}.
 In this paper, a \emph{code agent} denotes an LLM coupled with external tools and an iterative action--observation loop, and the \emph{scaffold} refers to the surrounding tool interface and interaction protocol that specifies the agent's allowed actions and feedback.
-Among the diverse skills required by code agents, testing plays a critical role, which expose regressions, validate hypotheses, and provide a feedback loop during patch development~\cite{zhang2024autocoderover,xia2024agentless,liu2024marscode,mu2025experepair}.
+Among the diverse skills required by code agents, testing plays a critical role: it exposes regressions, validates hypotheses, and provides a feedback loop during patch development~\cite{zhang2024autocoderover,xia2024agentless,liu2024marscode,mu2025experepair}.

 When operating on repository-level tasks, agents typically use tests as a primary validation interface, which come from two main sources.
 The first is the repository’s existing, human-written test suite, which reflects developer intent and established project conventions~\cite{jimenez2024swebench,chen2024evaluating}.
 The second is \emph{agent-written tests}---new test artifacts written by the agent during problem solving that were not present in the original codebase.
 In contrast to curated human-written tests, agent-written tests are written \emph{on the fly} during issue resolution, and their reliability depends on the model’s understanding of the specification, domain knowledge, and the semantics of the target codebase.
 Agent-written tests can be beneficial by surfacing edge cases and providing actionable feedback for fault localization and patch refinement.
 However, they can also be harmful if they embed incorrect assumptions or oracles, diverting effort toward satisfying the test rather than resolving the target issue.
 Moreover, test generation and execution introduce non-trivial overhead---consuming API calls and tokens and increasing context footprint---which can reduce the remaining budget available for core debugging and patching~\cite{kim2025towards}.
 When the resulting signals are low-value, this overhead may dilute the agent’s focus and become net detrimental.